Last updated

 Key features

-• Social media integration: Seamlessly import contacts from LinkedIn, track conversations within Folk, and use templates for quicker, streamlined communication.
+• Collaborative social media integration: Seamlessly import contacts from LinkedIn with team sharing capabilities, track conversations within folk, and use shared templates for consistent communication across your brokerage team.

-• Email Integration: Full email sync, templates, and tracking features, enabling users to manage all communications directly from the CRM.
+• Team email integration: Full email sync, shared templates, and team tracking features, enabling your 20-50 person team to manage all communications collaboratively from the CRM.

 Pros